sandialabs/WecOptTool/.github/CONTRIBUTING.md

 To delete do `make clean`.

 The documentation uses the Jupyter notebook tutorials in the `examples` directory.
-When building the documentation locally you will need have installed [pandoc](https://pandoc.org/installing.html).
+When building the documentation locally you will need to have installed [pandoc](https://pandoc.org/installing.html).

 ### Editing the tutorials
 The tutorials are used as part of the Documentation.
-Before pushing any changes make sure that the saved version of the notebooks have the results in them, and the cells were run in order starting with `1`.
+Before pushing any changes make sure that the saved version of the notebooks are clear (no cells run and no results).
-To achieve this click `clear outputs`, `restart`, `run all`, and `save` in that order.
+To achieve this click `clear outputs` and `save` in that order.
-For tutorials that have the option to read saved BEM results make sure that the saved version ran the BEM (didn't read them) by deleting the results folder before running.
+Alternatively create a pre-commit hook that strips the results.

 ## Issue tracking
 To report bugs use WecOptTool's [issues page](https://github.com/SNL-WaterPower/WecOptTool/issues).